Terrorism in India: Definition

-Terror groups in India
+Terror groups operating in India

 SATP (South Asia Terrorism Portal) has listed 180 terrorist groups that have operated within India over the last 20 years, many of them co-listed as transnational terror networks operating in or from neighboring South Asian countries such as Bangladesh, Nepal and Pakistan.
 Of these, 38 are on the current list of terrorist organisations banned by India under its First Schedule of the UA(P) Act, 1967.
 As of 2012, many of these were also listed and banned by the United States and European Union.